stevebuk1/pv_opt/README.md

 If you're using any of the Solis Cloud integrations, you can start with the `dashboards/pvopt_dashboard_solis_cloud.yaml`.
 Note that you will need to manually paste this into a dashboard and edit the charts to use the correct Octopus Energy sensors.

-You'll also need a couple of extra template sensors which will need adding to `/homeassistant/configuration.yaml`:
+For this dashboard you'll also need a couple of extra template sensors which will need adding to `/homeassistant/configuration.yaml`:

 ```
     - name: "Solis Battery Charge Power"